Email FacebookTwitterMenu burgerClose thin

 The Tax Cuts and Jobs Act (TCJA) of 2017 imposed a $10,000 cap on the SALT deduction, limiting the amount taxpayers could deduct for state and local taxes on their federal returns.
 Before TCJA, there was no cap on SALT deductions.
 This limit particularly affected residents in high-tax states, such as New York and California, where state and local tax liabilities often exceed the $10,000 threshold.

-The SALT deduction limit emerged as a major sticking point in negotiations around Trump’s “One Big Beautiful Bill Act,” which passed the House in a 215-214 vote on May 22.
-As of mid‑June, the bill is in Senate markup, with a potential vote before July 4.
+The SALT deduction limit emerged as a major sticking point in negotiations around Trump’s One Big Beautiful Bill Act, which passed the House in a 215-214 vote on May 22.
+The Senate version of the bill narrowly passed on July 1 when Vice President J.D.
+Vance cast the tie-breaking vote after three Republican senators voted against the legislation.

 From brackets to deductions, Trump’s tax proposal includes broad changes.
 See how the plan could affect you.

-Initially, the legislation included a $30,000 cap, but negotiations led by Republicans from high-tax states resulted in the higher $40,000 limit.
+Initially, the House legislation included a $30,000 cap, but negotiations led by Republicans from high-tax states resulted in the higher $40,000 limit.
 Representatives like Mike Lawler (R-New York) and Nick LaLota (R-New York) advocated for this change, emphasizing the financial strain the existing cap placed on their constituents.

-How the $40,000 SALT Deduction Would Work
+How the SALT Deduction and Income Phaseouts Will Work

 Tax YearProposed SALT Deduction LimitProposed Phase-Out Threshold (MAGI)